-Sometimes you’ll notice the water that comes out of your pipes looks a little cloudy and milky, rather than totally clear.
-This is especially noticeable when you fill up a glass with tap water from the kitchen sink.
+Have you been caught with cloudy tap water?
+Sometimes you’ll notice the water that comes out of your pipes looks a little cloudy and milky rather than clear.
+This is especially noticeable when you fill a glass with tap water from the kitchen sink.

-Other causes could be a build-up of lime or calcium in the water pipes, or there has been some trouble with the town’s water system somewhere along the line and the water supply has become contaminated.
-If the water appears brown, then this is most definitely the likely cause.
+Other causes could be a build-up of lime or calcium in the water pipes or some trouble with the town’s water system somewhere along the line, and the water supply has become contaminated.
+If the water appears brown, this is the likely cause.

 Try running all the taps in your household for a few minutes to see if it clears up.
-In the kitchen, you might want to consider installing some type of water filtration system or water purifier.
+You might consider installing some type of water filtration system or water purifier in the kitchen.
+A water filter system removes harmful chemicals from your water.
 This way, you can be assured of safe and clean drinking water.

 Cloudy Tap Water: What Can You Do?